hashchange/jquery.isinview/README.md

 ### Running tests, creating a new build

+Some tests are executed in a child window (aka pop-up window).
+Please _disable the pop-up blocker of the browser_ for the domain the tests are run under (usually localhost), or they will fail.

 The test tool chain: [Grunt][] (task runner), [Karma][] (test runner), [Mocha][] (test framework), [Chai][] (assertion library), [Sinon][] (mocking framework).
 The good news: you don't need to worry about any of this.

 A handful of commands manage everything for you: